 One downside of living in Arena, however, is that residents on average have to contend with a long commute, spending on average 31.89 minutes every day commuting to work.

-Arena is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Arena does not have a public transit system used by locals to get to and from work.

-In terms of college education, Arena is nearly on par with the US average for all cities of 21.84%: 19.74% of adults 25 and older in Arena have a bachelor's degree or advanced degree.
+The percentage of adults in Arena who are college-educated is close to the national average for all communities of 21.84%: 19.74% of the adults in Arena have a bachelor's degree or advanced degree.

 The per capita income in Arena in 2022 was $33,594, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $134,376 for a family of four.
 However, Arena contains both very wealthy and poor people as well.